Digital Financial Assets Law Frequently Asked Questions

 DFAL enables DFPI to provide informal guidance to prospective applicants.
 DFPI is currently developing that process, along with other DFAL processes.
 Please visit the DFAL website to track DFPI updates and consider participating in DFPI’s DFAL implementation regulatory process.

-In the meantime, if you are a prospective DFAL licensee, or have a question about how the law affects your business, join our email list to receive future updates or email [email protected].
+In the meantime, if you are a prospective DFAL licensee or have a question about how DFAL affects your business, join our email list to receive future updates or email our DFAL team at [email protected].

 14. What are the requirements for kiosk operators, and when do they become effective?